Anda Lighthouse

 Anda Lighthouse (Anda fyrstasjon) is a coastal lighthouse in Øksnes Municipality in Nordland county, Norway.
-It is located on the island of Anden in the Vesterålen islands.
+It is located on the island of Anden in the Vesterålen archipelago.
 The lighthouse was built in 1932 and it was the last new lighthouse that was built in Norway.
 When it was automated in 1987, it was the last staffed lighthouse station in the country.
 The lighthouse is square and of concrete construction, standing 16 m tall.

 The light is located on top of the 16 m tall tower, sitting at an elevation of about 49 m.
 The white, red or green light (depending on direction) emits an occulting light once every 6 seconds.
 The lighthouse also emits a racon signal "T".
 The 55,200 candela light can be seen for up to 14.2 nmi.
 The lighthouse is state-owned, and has historic value as an example of period concrete construction.
 Although it has been modernised, many original elements remain.
 The ruins of an outhouse lie nearby.